camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/adjusting-source-code.md

 ### Client API

-All Camunda Platform 8 APIs (e.g. to start process instances, subscribe to tasks, or complete them) have been completely redesigned are not compatible with Camunda Platform 7.
-While conceptually similar, the APIs use different method names, data structures, and protocols.
+The Zeebe API (e.g. the workflow engine API - start process instances, subscribe to tasks, or complete them) has been completely redesigned and is not compatible with Camunda Platform 7.
+While conceptually similar, the API uses different method names, data structures, and protocols.

 If this affects large parts of your code base, you could write a small abstraction layer implementing the Camunda Platform 7 API delegating to Camunda Platform 8, probably marking unavailable methods as deprecated.
 We welcome community extensions that facilitate this but have not yet started own efforts.